-In today’s busy world it’s always nice to get a notification of a new email or an alarm clock reminding you of an appointment.
-Yes, Windows 10 has this amazing feature of running these apps in the background.
-These apps get updated with live tiles and they save you from spending time while waiting for it to get new data.
-True, it’s made a lot of things easy and some apps are required to be running in the background.
-But, should all the apps need to be running in the background?
-Is that really necessary?
-I mean how much of battery is being drained out with all these apps running in the background.
+In today’s busy world, getting a notification of a new email or an alarm clock reminding you of an appointment is always lovely.
+Windows 10 has this fantastic feature of running these apps in the background.
+These apps get updated with live tiles, saving you from waiting for it to get new data.
+True, it’s made many things easy, and some apps must be running in the background.
+But should all the apps need to be running in the background?
+Is that necessary?
+How much battery is drained with all these apps running in the background?

-It's quite obvious that it has been a concern especially when your work gets stranded simply because the battery is getting drained out.
-But what if you could have the important required apps continue to run in the background and all the other apps can be stopped.
-Well, this would definitely keep the battery running longer.
+It has been a concern, especially when your work gets stranded simply because the battery is getting drained out.
+But what if you could have the critical, required apps continue to run in the background, and all the other apps can be stopped?
+Well, this would keep the battery running longer.
 But is it possible to do so?
 Yes, but how?
-Eager to know then continue to read the article.
+Eager to know, then continue to read the article.

 Stopping Windows 10 apps from running in the background:

-It’s quite simple so, just follow these simple steps and you can stop all the unwanted apps from running in the background.
+It’s quite simple, so follow these simple steps, and you can stop all the unwanted apps from running in the background.

-5. As mentioned earlier you can choose which app you want running in the background and yes, apps like email, alarm clock, calendar are important but you can always turnoff apps like candy crush, music apps etc.
+5. As mentioned earlier, you can choose which app you want running in the background, and yes, apps like email, alarm clock, and calendar are important but you can always turn off apps like Candy Crush, music apps, etc.

-Conclusion: Now that you how to turn off the unwanted apps and keep the important needed ones on, the battery's draining out speed has definitely reduced.
+Conclusion: Now that you can turn off unwanted apps and keep the important ones on, the battery's draining out speed has reduced.

-Meanwhile, if you are experimenting with a few more settings and have encountered loss of files or unintentionally have formatted the drive then remember that formatted desktop file recovery is possible.
+Meanwhile, if you are experimenting with a few more settings and have encountered a loss of files or unintentionally have formatted the drive, remember that formatted desktop file recovery is possible.